2021 Southeastern Louisiana Lions football team

 The 2021 Southeastern Louisiana Lions football team represented Southeastern Louisiana University as a member of the Southland Conference during the 2021 NCAA Division I FCS football season.
 The Lions were led by fourth-year head coach Frank Scelfo and played their home games at Strawberry Stadium.

-Previous season

-The Lions finished the 2020–21 season with 4–3 overall record and 4–2 in conference record to finish in the second place in the SLC.
-Also they finished ranked No. 20 in STATS and No. 21 in Coaches rankings.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll in July 2021.
 The Lions were picked to finish first in the conference.
 In addition, sixteen Lions were chosen to the Preseason All-Southland Team.